Negev: Iron Age

-In the 9th century BCE, development and expansion of mining in both the Negev and Edom (modern Jordan) coincided with the rise of the Assyrian Empire.
-Beersheba was the region's capital and a center for trade in the 8th century BCE.
+In the 9th century BC, development and expansion of mining in both the Negev and Edom (modern Jordan) coincided with the rise of the Assyrian Empire.
+Beersheba was the region's capital and a centre for trade in the 8th century BCE.
 Small settlements of Israelites in the areas around the capital existed between 1020 and 928 BCE.

 Nabateans and Romans

-The 4th-century BCE arrival of the Nabateans resulted in the development of irrigation systems that supported new urban centers located along the Negev incense route at Avdat, Mamshit, Shivta, Haluza (Elusa), and Nitzana.
+The 4th-century BC arrival of the Nabateans resulted in the development of irrigation systems that supported new urban centres located along the Negev incense route at Avdat (Oboda), Mamshit (Mampsis), Shivta (Sobata), Haluza (Elusa), and Nitzana (Nessana).
+This at least was the prevailing theory, until more recent research showed that the earliest form of Nabataean agriculture in the Negev Highlands was only based on spring-water irrigation, with the much more extensive run-off water harvesting techniques using barrages and terraces apparently developing and being used only later, during the 4th-7th centuries AD, after the 3rd-century collapse of long-distance trade.

 The Nabateans controlled the trade on the spice route between their capital Petra and the Gazan seaports.
-Nabatean currency and the remains of red and orange potsherds, identified as a trademark of their civilization, have been found along the route, remnants of which are also still visible.
-Nabatean control of the Negev ended when the Roman empire annexed their lands in 106 CE.
-The population, largely made up of nomads, although under Roman rule, venerated deities such as Dushara, Allat, and others.
+Nabatean currency and the remains of red and orange potsherds, identified as a trademark of their civilisation, have been found along the route, remnants of which are also still visible.
+Nabatean control of the Negev ended when the Roman Empire annexed their lands in 106 AD.
+The population, largely comprising nomads, venerated deities such as Dushara, Allat, and others.

-Byzantines

-Byzantine rule in the 4th century introduced Christianity to the population.
-Agriculture-based cities were established and the population grew exponentially.

-In January 2021, archaeologists from the Israel Antiquities Authority announced the discovery of tombstone dating back 1,400 years with Greek inscription by an employee of the Parks and Nature Authority at Nitzana National Park.
-On the Christian woman's stone named Maria these words were written: ‘Blessed Maria who lived immaculate life’.